AshwinRamachandran2002/Visual-Perception-for-Self-Driving-Cars/README.md

-# Visual Perception of SelfDriving Cars
+# Visual Perception of Self Driving Cars

+Done as a part of IIT Bombay WNCC's Summer of Code program.

 A implementation of Faster RCNN and MaskRCNN for object detection and instance segmenataion using the CARLA Simulator.